-Breast Augmentation by Fat Transfer is becoming even more popular with women making it an excellent alternative to Breast Transfers.
+Breast augmentation by fat transfer is becoming ever more popular with women turning to it as a great alternative to breast implants.
 But what is it?

 - Also known as fat grafting or lipofilling.

 - Fat transfer can increase the size of your breasts by using your fat from other parts of your body.

 - The results are soft and natural feeling.

 - Fat transfer is a day only procedure, performed under general anaesthesia in a major hospital.